Blackthorn (film): Critical response

 Blackthorn received positive reviews.
 Rotten Tomatoes assigned the film an approval rating of 75% based on 75 reviews, with an average rating of 6.3/10.
 The site's critical consensus reads: "Blackthorn invites comparisons to a classic Western – and survives, thanks largely to a charismatic performance by a well-chosen Sam Shepard".
 On Metacritic, which assigns a weighted average rating, the film received a score of 61 out of 100, based on 20 critics, indicating "generally favorable reviews".

 In his review in Time Out New York, Eric Hynes wrote, "It's Sam Shepard's best work since The Right Stuff.
 He still exudes intellectual mischief and hard-stare sex appeal."

-In her review for the Tribeca Film Festival, Genna Terranova wrote, "Mateo Gil makes a solid English-language debut with this sublimely shot and well acted tale set in the remarkable landscapes of Bolivia.
+In her review for the Tribeca Film Festival, Genna Terranova wrote, "Mateo Gil makes a solid English-language debut with this sublimely shot and well-acted tale set in the remarkable landscapes of Bolivia.
 Sam Shepard gives a riveting performance as the weathered, mysterious, and unsentimental Blackthorn, gracefully revitalizing the legend of history's favorite outlaw."

 In her review in The New York Times, Rachel Saltz wrote, "The filmmakers—the director Mateo Gil and the screenwriter Miguel Barros—know what component parts make up a revisionist western, just as they know what goes into making a beautiful shot of the Bolivian hills or salt flats.
-What they don't know is how to put the pieces together in a way that makes taut narrative or that sidesteps clichés."
+What they don't know is how to put the pieces together in a way that makes a taut narrative or that sidesteps clichés."

 In her review in the Los Angeles Times, Betsy Sharkey wrote, "The dialogue sometimes wavers and the plot doubles back on itself one too many times, and you can't help but wish Gil had asserted himself more on that front.
 As a director, he is still finding his way too, with the emotional pacing sometimes as rough as the trail his characters are riding.
 Still, there is that allure of the Old West that is hard to resist, and there's plenty of grist in the story worth milling and mulling.
 If nothing else, the film reminds just how arresting an actor Shepard can be."